SabinJone/WhatUp_Development/README.md

 # WhatUp_Development
-This repository is to create a chat application
+This repository is to create a chat application.